-- 1.401 Following completion of construction, the design Engineer shall submit to the City of Canby and Canby Utility Board as applicable, two (2) sets of record drawing blue lines, and one (1) set on electronic media in AutoCAD format. - 1.402 Record drawings shall be labeled as such on each sheet whether there were changes on that sheet or not. - 1.403 As-built drawings shall describe any and all revisions to the previously approved construction plans, shall indicate the limits of any surplus material placed as fill on building sites, and shall be accompanied by a certification letter from the design engineer, indicating that the record drawings are accurate. - 1.404 Final plat signatures or occupancy permits will not be issued prior to receipt of record drawings.
+1.401 Following the completion of construction, the Design Engineer shall submit to the City of Canby (City) and Canby Utility Board, as applicable, two (2) sets of record drawing blue lines, a half size 11"x17" pdf format and one (1) set on electronic media in AutoCAD format.

+- 1.402 Record drawings shall be labeled as such on each sheet whether there were changes on that sheet or not. - 1.403 As-built drawings shall describe any revisions to the previously approved construction plans.
+These drawings shall indicate the limits of any surplus material placed as fill on building sites and shall be accompanied by a certification letter from the Design Engineer, indicating that the record drawings are accurate. - 1.404 Final plan signatures or occupancy permits will not be issued before receipt of record drawings.